X16Community/x16-docs/X16 Reference - 07 - Memory Map.md

 While they may be uncomon, since cartridges are essentially external expansion cards in a shell, that means they can also use MMIO.
 This is only necessary when a cartridge includes some sort of hardware expansion and MMIO was desired (as opposed to using the I2C bus).
+In that case, it is recommended cartridges use the IO7 range and that range should be the last option used by expansion cards in the system.
-**It is unneeded for cartridges which simply have RAM/ROM.**
+**MMIO is unneeded for cartridges which simply have RAM/ROM.**

 For more information, consult the [Hardware](X16%20Reference%20-%2012%20-%20Hardware.md) section of the manual.